JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

    - `incoming_citations_count`: Number of times the paper has been cited.
    - `outgoing_citations_count`: Number of references made by the paper.
-   - `pagerank`: A PageRank score computed from the citation network.
-     These features reflect the structural position of a paper within the scientific citation network.

 4. *Semantic Similarity Features*
    These features capture how semantically close the citing context or abstract of a paper is to the cited papers: